ds2713/es2017/README.md

 14. Threshold is now not a value, but comparing values from two pins.
 Pin(3) is the seismograph.
 Pin(0) is a potentiometer.

 15. Timing is defaulted to midnight, Jan 1 2017, if it does not receive a server value.

+16. Battery connection for demo successful.

 ### Remaing work
 1. The website inside the `/docs` folder needs to be made.
 Active display of data?